werulez99/werulez99/README.md

 # AboutMe-rulez
-Hi, I'm Merulez, and here is my experience as a security researcher that includes participation in contests You can find me on Twitter [@Merulez](https://twitter.com/Merulez99) or Discord @werulez99
+Hi, I'm Merulez, and here is my experience as a security researcher that includes participation in contests.
+You can find me on Twitter [@Merulez](https://twitter.com/Merulez99) or Discord @werulez99

 ## Audit Contests